 –Stephen HaranRead More

-How do you uninstall?
-Simply eject the CD from your computer and then power off and restart.
-Your computer will then boot up into your normal operating system. -Stephen HaranRead More
+One question clients often ask is how to uninstall after the recovery work is finished.
+Simply eject the CD or disconnect the USB stick from your computer and then power off.
+When you next start your computer it will boot up into your normal operating system. -Stephen HaranRead More